 Regardless of the site's true history, it remains the symbol of a very real human tragedy - and a focal point for those wishing to express their grief.
 Visitors can take a guided tour of the house's cells, and gaze through the portal still referred to as the "Door of No Return".

 Île de Gorée is a haven of tranquility compared with the noisy streets of nearby Dakar.
 There are no cars on the island; instead, the narrow alleyways are best explored on foot.
 The island's eclectic history is evident in the many different styles of its colonial architecture, while the IFAN Historical Museum (situated at the northern end of the island) gives an overview of regional history dating back to the 5th century.

 The beautifully restored church of Saint Charles Borromeo was built in 1830, while the mosque is thought to be one of the oldest in the country.
 The future of Île de Gorée is represented by a burgeoning Senegalese art scene.
 You can buy the work of local artists at any of the island's colorful markets, while the area near the jetty is filled with authentic restaurants known for their fresh seafood.

 Getting There & Where to Stay

 Regular ferries depart for Île de Gorée from the main port in Dakar, starting at 6:15 am and ending at 10:30 pm (with later services on Fridays and Saturdays).
-For a full schedule, see this website.
 The ferry takes 20 minutes and if you want to, you can book an island tour from the docks in Dakar.
 If you're planning on making an extended stay, there are several affordable guesthouses on Île de Gorée.
 Recommended hotels include Villa Castel and Maison Augustin Ly.
 However, the island's proximity to Dakar means that many visitors choose to stay in the capital and make a day trip there instead.